Janet wears a blue hi-vis jacket and a blue cap and carries a megaphone. Protesters stand behind her with signs.

 What is inequality?

-Inequality is the unequal and unfair distribution of resources, opportunities, and power that shape the quality of all of our lives.
+Inequality is the unequal and unfair distribution of resources, opportunities, and power that shapes the quality of all of our lives.

-There are many different forms of inequality (economic, gender, race, class, health, sexuality, and more) which, when put together (intersecting), result in people experiencing greater levels of inequality.
+There are many different forms of inequality (economic, gender, race, class, health, sexuality, and more).
+When put together (intersecting), they can result in people experiencing greater levels of inequality.

 Why does Oxfam work to tackle inequality?